Other software

 ARB

 ARB version 6.0 can be installed through conda from the bioconda channel, however it is not maintained anymore, and the latest version 7.0 is not available.
-To run version 7.0 on BioCloud you can run the following in a terminal in either a virtual desktop started from the web portal, or through an interactive shell session through salloc
+To run version 7.0 on BioCloud, you need to run a wrapper script that runs ARB 7.0 from a custom container image.
+You can do that in a virtual desktop started from the web portal, or through an interactive shell session using salloc

 or srun

 .
-The cool thing about the latter is that windows will show up on your own computer, but everything is running inside a SLURM job on a BioCloud compute node:
+The convenient thing about the latter is that windows will show up on your own computer, but everything is running inside a SLURM job on a BioCloud compute node:

 or srun